 An extension of this activity asks students to create or find an image that corresponds with their event.

 Invite students to line up in the order of their events.
-Then, students present their event.
-After an event is presented, students can suggest possible causes of the event, and can pose questions about what happened and why.
+Then, have students present their events.
+After each event is presented, students can suggest possible causes of the event and can pose questions about what happened and why.
 These questions can be posted on the board for students to answer later.

 After all students have presented their events, sometimes teachers give students a timeline with relevant dates but no descriptions.
-Based on what they recall from the human timeline activity, students complete this timeline.
+Based on what they recall from the class timeline activity, students then complete this written timeline.
 This can be done individually or in small groups.
 Sometimes teachers ask students to add images to their timelines.